SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 ## `smartthings schema:regenerate [ID]`

-Re-generate the clientId and clientSecret of the ST Schema connector.
+Regenerate the clientId and clientSecret of the ST Schema connector.
 The previous values will be invalidated, which may affect existing installations.

 ```
 USAGE